/107. Binary Tree Level Order Traversal II

 Trees67.8% acceptance

-Given the root node of a binary tree, return a list of lists containing the values of the nodes grouped by their depth, starting from the deepest level up to the root.
-Each inner list should contain the values of nodes at the same depth, ordered from left to right.
+Given a binary tree represented by its root node, return a list of lists containing the node values in bottom-up level order traversal.
+Each inner list contains the values of nodes at a particular depth, ordered from left to right.
+The outer list should be ordered from the deepest level to the root.

 Example 1